 Our Trek leader woke us up early for tea and breakfast.
 We visited the ruins atop the fort a small Wada is present which is slowly eroding.
 There are many water Tanks here bigger than below the cave and water is much better for consumption from here.
 You can see Kalsubai and Ratangad fort from here.
 We ate early lunch at Alang around 10 am and headed for Kulang fort to complete our trio trek AMK.

 We were briefed about our long walk till Kulang Fort by our trek leader.
-This is a long walk you need to cross all three fort to reach till the steps at Kulang Fort.
-First we completed Alang Fort Traverse walk which was quick and reached Madan Fort col. Then we started walking behind Madan Fort in sun light first time we were exposed to Sun during the trek most of the time sun was behind us.
-Traverse walk till you reach Kulang Fort is difficult warm rocks, loose gravel walks, highly exposed patch at some places there was hardly place for one shoe sometime.
+This is a long walk you need to cross all three forts to reach till the steps at Kulang Fort.
+First, we completed Alang Fort Traverse walk which was quick and reached Madan Fort col. Then we started walking behind Madan Fort in sunlight first time we were exposed to Sun during the trek most of the time sun was behind us.
+Traverse walk till you reach Kulang Fort is difficult to warm rocks, loose gravel walks, highly exposed patch at some places there was hardly place for one shoe sometimes.
 There is no water tank during this section water is directly available atop Kulang fort.
 Col between Madan Fort and Kulang Fort there is small descent which is mostly loose soil a rope was used to support our descent.

 Kulang Fort Traverse although easy is heavily forested we got slapped by leaves constantly.
 We reached the rock steps by 4 pm after a long walk.
 Rock steps are steep some exposed some too small for 10 size shoe we finally reached at Kulang fort by 4.30 pm.
 To our surprise small kids were bathing in some of the water tank a local family had come nearly 20 to 30 villagers all ages, kid’s teenager’s uncle’s aunties.
 Cave was full it is a very small cave 20 people max another group of villager’s local boys carrying wood log came 30 minutes after us.